DKuwalek/career-development/README.md

-# Repository for tracking milestones achieved on the personal and career path
+# Repository for tracking milestones achieved on my personal and career path

 Place where I note meaningful knowledge which I found in:
  - books